jgwest/docs/App-Set-Introduction-Blog.md

 First, take a look at the `.spec.template` field.
 You may notice that this looks a lot like an Argo CD Application, as seen in the previous section, and that's because *it* is an Argo CD Application!

 Or more accurately, it is an Application *template*, with the exact same set of fields as the standalone Argo CD Application resource, however, the ApplicationSet template differs due to its support for the use of `{{param}}`-style template parameters.
-These `{{param}}` parameters may be be used to insert custom values into the template section of the resource.
+These `{{param}}` parameters may be used to insert custom values into the template section of the resource.

 Once custom parameters are inserted into the template, the template is rendered into a standalone Argo CD `Application` CR, which is applied as a Kubernetes resource to the Argo CD namespace of the cluster.
 In short, the template fields start as incomplete fields, then its parameters are filled in with values, and finally it is rendered and applied to the cluster.